-STEM Goes Red is a new, year-round engagement program which gives 30+ high school girls the opportunity to explore science, technology, engineering, and math outside the classroom.
-Through a series of events, the young women will connect with leading female researchers and media executives, learn about the latest trends in science and media, and see how they can make an impact through a career in STEM as researchers, doctors, engineers, and storytellers.
+STEMM Goes Red is a new, year-round engagement program which gives 30+ high school girls the opportunity to explore science, technology, engineering, math, and media outside the classroom.
+Through a series of events, the young women will connect with leading female researchers and media executives, learn about the latest trends in science and media, and see how they can make an impact through a career in STEMM as researchers, doctors, engineers, and storytellers.

 Become a Mentor